In 2018/19 budget year (as of 1 July 2018 to 30 June 2019)

 - Construction/rehabilitation of 49 permanent armouries and 10 temporary armouries for the national defence and security forces.

 - Capacity building through 6 specialised courses on WAM.
-A total 333 members of national defence and security forces participed in these trainings, some of them attended more than one of the courses.
+A total of 333 members of national defence and security forces participated in these training, some of them attended more than one of the courses.
 Suspicious-package awareness training was given to 69 civil aviation personnel.

-- Risk education sessions on explosive remnants of war (ERW) and small arms and light weapons (SALW) devlivered to 575,860 beneficiaries.
+- Risk education sessions on explosive remnants of war (ERW) and small arms and light weapons (SALW) delivered to 575,860 beneficiaries.